rinliauw/rinliauw.github.io/content/blog/engineering-and-developing-software/index.md

 development environment and how software development work is actually done: that the stack as in "full-stack" engineer is actually overfull...

-## Final subheading
+## A Final Subheading

 Seeking wisdom on a dozen blog posts on the internet reveals that a software engineer seems to be understood to be a cut above software developers, with a focus on the gathering of requirements, client communication, systems analysis and working with larger teams.
-I still feel uneasy in admitting that "applying engineering principles to the software development lifecycle" is enough to win over a term to describe entire domains which work with fundamentally different tools and constraints.
+I still feel uneasy in admitting that "applying engineering principles to the software development lifecycle" is enough to win over a term that describes entire domains which work with fundamentally different applications and constraints.

-It may be a sign of my ignorance, but my impression was that most developers are already expected to do those tasks anyway, on top of many other things extraneous to writing code that fulfills requirements and is easy to understand or maintain.
+It may be a sign of my ignorance, but my impression was that most developers are already expected to apply those engineering principles anyway, on top of many other things extraneous to writing code that fulfills requirements and is easy to understand or maintain.
 Those things are those that I say make up "the overfull stack".

 Besides, if the pure act of writing code, i.e. programming, while adhering to